liquid-labs/cloudcraft/README.md

 |------|------|
 |`--throw-error`|In the case of an exception, the default is to print the message.
 When --throw-error is set, the exception is left uncaught.|

-### Command Reference
+### Commands

 <span id="cloudcraft-create"></span>
 #### `cloudcraft create <options> [server-name]`

-Creates a server named {underline server-name}.
+Creates a server named _server-name_.
 This is, by default, a 'bedrock' server.

 ##### `create` options